 Thanks for reading to the end of this article!
 If you appreciate this free content and want to see more of it every day, you can help us out by sharing this article on social media!

 Take a look at our depth charts for NFL games, starting lineups and inactives.
 We also have NFL single-game projections and showdown ownership projections.
-If you’re interested in other NFL DFS data for multiple game slates, head over to DFS NFL ownership projections, Awesemo's NFL Data Central, NFL daily fantasy football rankings, and daily fantasy football stacking.
+If you’re interested in other DFS NFL plays for multiple game slates, head over to NFL DFS ownership projections, Awesemo's NFL Data Central, NFL daily fantasy football rankings, and daily fantasy football stacking.
 View our DraftKings DFS NFL ownership rankings and our FanDuel DFS NFL ownership rankings.

 NFL Data Central Express